 5. Diversity & Student Body

-Despite recent efforts among companies and universities, diversity is still a major issue in the tech industry and most CS programs are still male-dominated.
-Only 15% of classes comprise of women, and almost 60% of CS students are Caucasian.
+Despite recent efforts among companies and universities, diversity is still a major issue in the tech industry and most computer science programs are still male dominated.
+Only 15 percent classes of classes comprise of women, and almost 60 percent of computer science students are white.
 The remaining demographic makeup is mostly students of Asian decent, with few Latino and African-American students.

 At the end of the day, only you will know what’s best for you.
-All I can do is share the information I’ve uncovered over the years from my time in the industry.
 Just keep in mind that not all colleges are the same, not all bootcamps are the same, and bootcamps and colleges are different institutions.
 Regardless of which option you choose, please remember one thing: to stay relevant as a developer, neither a degree nor a bootcamp is sufficient without constantly improving and honing your skills.
-Graduating from college or a bootcamp is only the beginning.